Verizon DSL Router Caught Red-Handed !

 a number of suggestions that "double NAT" arrangments are unstable or

 unpredictable or "may cause problems".
-I've learned that those
+Some people ridiculed me

-that the Westell had different sub-nets on the WAN and LAN side, the
+that the Westell had different nets on the WAN and LAN side, the

 LAN side of the Westell was on a different subnet connected to the WAN